Mario Bautista: Ultimate Fighting Championship

 Bautista was scheduled to face Cody Garbrandt August 19, 2023, at UFC 292.
 However, Garbrandt withdrew a week before the event due to injury, and was replaced by Da'Mon Blackshear, who last fought a week before at UFC on ESPN: Luque vs. dos Anjos.
 Bautista won the fight by unanimous decision.
 10 out of 15 media outlets scored it for Blackshear.

 Bautista faced Ricky Simón on January 13, 2024, at UFC Fight Night 234.
 He won by unanimous decision.

 Bautista faced former UFC Featherweight Champion José Aldo on October 5, 2024 at UFC 307.
 Despite being unable to land a takedown after ten attempts, he won the fight by split decision.
 The MMA media was evenly split, with 9 outlets scoring the bout for Aldo and 9 others for Bautista.

 Bautista was scheduled to face Marlon Vera on May 3, 2025, at UFC Fight Night 256.
 However, for unknown reasons, the bout was moved to UFC 316 and was scheduled to take place on June 7, 2025.
 In turn, Vera withdrew for unknown reasons and was replaced by promotional newcomer and former Bellator Bantamweight World Champion Patchy Mix.
 Bautista won the fight by unanimous decision.

 Bautista was scheduled to face former UFC Bantamweight Championship challenger Umar Nurmagomedov on October 18, 2025 in the main event at UFC Fight Night 262.
 However, for unknown reasons, the bout was moved to October 25, 2025 one week later at UFC 321.
 Bautista lost the fight by unanimous decision.

+Bautista faced Vinicius Oliveira on February 7, 2026 in the main event at UFC Fight Night 266.
+He won the fight via a rear-naked choke submission at the end of the second round.
+This fight earned him a $100,000 Performance of the Night award.

+Bautista faced Cory Sandhagen in a rematch on July 11, 2026 at UFC 329.
+He won the fight via unanimous decision.